 - Real-time reactions

-One of our customers, the owner of a large fast-food chain needed to significantly reduce energy consumption in all of his stores.
-The cost of energy was booming and therefore impacting his bottom line.
+One of Axonize’s customers, the owner of a large fast-food chain, needed to significantly reduce energy consumption in all stores.

-They monitored two specific branches in order to confirm that the IoT project they went with, had a positive ROI.
+They monitored two specific branches to confirm that the IoT project selected had a positive ROI.
 Energy sensors were installed on A/Cs, refrigerators and lighting.
-After running for one month, the branches displayed very different energy consumption patterns.
+After one month, the branches displayed different energy consumption patterns.
 Researching this further, they discovered that the refrigeration equipment in one of the branches was faulty and the compressors were overworked.

-The customer decided to install door sensors in the refrigerators, which sends an alert if the door wasn’t fully closed after a set time interval.
-Often times employees push the door close without the door actually sealing, and so the refrigerator needs to work harder to keep food cool.
+The customer installed door sensors in the refrigerators to send an alert if doors weren’t fully closed after a set time interval.
+Often times, employees push the door closed without the door actually sealing, and the refrigerator needs to work harder to keep food cool.
 Leaving the door open overnight often results in food wastage.

-In addition, the application was set to deliver alerts if lights and A/Cs were left on after hours.
-These were delivered to the appropriate manager and also customized for each of the branch’s opening hours (as well as by timezone).
-In this way, the lights and A/Cs could be turned off remotely by employees with access.
+The application was set to deliver alerts if lights and A/Cs were left on after hours.
+Alerts were delivered to store managers and customized for each branch’s opening hours.
+This method allows for lights and A/Cs to be turned off remotely by employees with access.

-The goal of phase III was to develop a guest comfort score.
+The goal was to develop a guest ‘comfort score.’
 Sensors were installed to monitor noise, smell, air quality, and restaurant temperature.
 Data from each sensor were given a score and all scores were tallied up to create a guest comfort score that could be proactively monitored across locations.
-Alerts were sent out if guest comfort scores dropped below an acceptable level.
+Alerts were sent if guest comfort scores dropped below an acceptable level.

-The system integrator is currently working on a project extension that can improve guest satisfaction.
+This system integrator is currently working on an extension to improve guest satisfaction.
 They are researching technology to track the time it takes guests to get their meal from the moment they enter the restaurant.

 - Started small